sentinel-hub/eo-grow/docs/source/common-configuration-patterns.md

   }
 }
 ```
-While that is sufficient for many cases, in very rich folder structures variables might be less error prone.
+While that is sufficient for many cases and more explicit, variables are preffered and might be less error-prone in case of complex folder structures.